 - 1. Introduction, Information retrieval systems.

 - 2. Writing term papers and reports.

-- 3. Organization of scientific material, thesis, dissertation and references.
+- 3. Organization of scientific material, thesis, dissertation, and references.

 - 4. Reading research papers.

 - 5. Skills in oral presentation.

-Each student must present a seminar before end of the semester.
+Each student has to present a seminar before end of the semester.

-LG- 510 :- General Laboratory Experience (3 Credits) 1.
-Analytical Techniques (75 hours): a) Spectral analysis workshop (45 hours). b) Separation techniques (30 hours).
-2. (a) To provide training on various softwares used in specialization.
-(This portion will be covered by all the respective departments of the institute.)
+LG-510 :- General Laboratory Experience (3 Credits) Analytical Techniques (75 hours): 1. a) Spectral analysis workshop (45 hours). b) Separation techniques (30 hours).
+2. Computer and application in pharmaceutical sciences (100 hours): Introduction to computers, basic unit and functions, H/W and S/W, operating systems, word processing, spread sheet, graphic programs, dbase, windows, statistical S/W programs and packages.
+Steps involved in S/W development, computer languages with emphasis to FORTRAN language and programming, hands on experience in pharmaceutical software systems.
+Use of computers in information retrieval systems.
 3. Pharmacology (25 hours): Animal handling, route of administration of drugs, dose response relationship, acute toxicity testing of drugs, analgesic activity of a compound, estimation of protein and haematological parameters.
-4. Biotechnology in pharmaceutical sciences (20 hours): Day-1: Preparation for plasmid miniprep.
+4. Biotechnology in pharmaceutical sciences (20 hours): Day -1: Preparation for plasmid miniprep.
 Day-2: Plasmid miniprep and restriction digestion.
 Day-3: Gel electrophoresis and molecular weight calculation.
 Day-4: Discussion of result and viva.
-Specialization (50 hours): 5. a) To calibrate the common glassware (volumetric flask, burette, and pipette) found in an analytical laboratory. b) Calibration of pH meter, UV spectrophotometer, and FT-IR-ATR c) Calibration of HPLC and multicomponent analysis by UV spectrophotometer d) To determine Water content in the given sample by Karl Fischer reagent along with moisture content in the given sample using infrared moisture balance. e) To construct a calibration curve for a drug by UV spectrophotometer. f) Determination of pKa of a given sample by spectrophotometric method. g) FT-IR-ATR analysis of a given drug sample. h) To construct a calibration curve for a drug by HPLC. i) To demonstrate chiral separation of a racemic mixture by HPLC.
+Specialization (50 hours): 5. a) To calibrate the common glassware (volumetric flask, burette, and pipette) found in an analytical laboratory.

+- b) Calibration of pH meter, UV spectrophotometer, and FT-IR-ATR - c) Calibration of HPLC and multicomponent analysis by UV spectrophotometer - d) To determine Water content in the given sample by Karl Fischer reagent along with moisture content in the given sample using infrared moisture balance. - e) To construct a calibration curve for a drug by UV spectrophotometer. - f) Determination of pKa of a given sample by spectrophotometric method. - g) FT-IR-ATR analysis of a given drug sample. - h) To construct a calibration curve for a drug by HPLC. - i) To demonstrate chiral separation of a racemic mixture by HPLC.